notaz/picodrive/platform/base_readme.txt

 see below) for this to make sense (already done by default).

 @@0.
 "Sound Quality"
+#ifdef PSP
+Sound sample rate, affects sound quality and emulation performance.
+22050Hz setting is the recommended one.
+#else
-Sound rate and stereo mode.
+Sound sample rate and stereo mode.
 Mono is not available in Sega/Mega CD mode.
+#endif
 #ifdef GP2X
 If you want 44100Hz sound, it is recommended to enable the second core (next option).